-• The term of the loan remaining as of the date on which the recast occurs, assuming all scheduled payments have been made up to the recast date, and the payment due on the recast date is made and credited as of that date; and points or more for first-lien loans that either fall within the general qualified mortgage definition or the temporary qualified mortgage definition for loans that are eligible to be purchased, guaranteed, or insured by government-sponsored enterprises (GSEs) or federal agencies, and 3.5 percentage points for first-lien loans that fall within the small creditor balloon payment, temporary small creditor balloon payment, or small creditor portfolio qualified mortgage definitions, or for second-lien loans.
+• The term of the loan remaining as of the date on which the recast occurs, assuming all scheduled payments have been made up to the recast date, and the payment due on the recast date is made and credited as of that date; and transaction by 1.5 percentage points or more for first-lien loans other than those that fall within the small-creditor portfolio, temporary small-creditor balloon-payment, or balloon-payment qualified mortgage definitions, and 3.5 percentage points for first-lien loans that fall within those qualified mortgage definitions or for second-lien loans.
+Special APR calculation rules apply to certain adjustable-rate and step-rate loans made under the general qualified mortgage definition that took effect on March 1, 2021, for purposes of determining if the loan is a higher-priced qualified mortgage.